Settlement is a process in itself. It involves activities that must be completed before you can begin unloading the removal van. These may include:

 To sum up

-- Settlement is the process for transferring property from buyer to seller.
+- Settlement is the process for transferring property from seller to buyer.

 - It involves various legal, financial and administrative tasks.